Blog Layout

 What Type of Housing Is Covered?

-The California fair housing law that prevent illegal housing discrimination cover most types of housing.
+The California fair housing law that prevent illegal housing discrimination of any person cover most types of housing.
 Some exceptions that apply at the federal level don’t apply in the state of California, meaning housing providers could still fall under housing discrimination and the jurisdiction of court.

 fair housing exceptions state or federal program

-The main exemption to the act is one that applies to single-family homes where the owner is one of the occupants.
+The main exemption to the Fair Housing law is one that applies to single-family homes where the owner is one of the occupants.
 On California, the owner must meet two requirements:

 • They must only be renting to one tenant